Athena112233/IDS706_Final_Project/README.md

 Users can input information about their trip in a style of quarter, origin, destination, number of ticket, airline.(e.g. 1, LAX, JFK, 1, DL).
 Users can click the 'Predict'.
 The predicted price with users' input will be presented.
-### How to run on SageMaker (for team members only)
-* Follow this tutorial to set up a SageMaker Instance https://aws.amazon.com/getting-started/hands-on/build-train-deploy-machine-learning-model-sagemaker/
-* After instance is ready, click on Jupyter Lab
-* upload the file models/modeling.ipynb to Jupyter Lab
-* In the 4th cell, modify bucket and file name to the S3 bucket that stores your dataset
-* Run the file and do the following:
-  * Set up feature tranformation pipeline
-  * Set up model pipeline
-  * Test model